 4. Bench Hip Thrusts

 For a gentle way to work out the core and glutes, do hip thrusts on a bench.
 Make sure the chair or bench is sturdy enough to support your weight.
-To avoid straining
+To avoid straining a body part, move the entire body as one unit.

 - While on your side, prop your elbow on a bench.